zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 ## dsRNA Purification (cartridge or phenol/chloroform)

-**Note:** You can use either the filter cartridges associated with this kit or carry out a phenol/chloroform purification.
+**Note:** You can use either the filter columns associated with this kit or carry out a phenol/chloroform purification.
+If using the dsRNA to inject infected mosquitoes, use phenol/chloroform.

 1. Add the following to the previous 50 µL reaction (scale as needed):